Akzestia/Zurui/README.md

 [🇺🇸 English](README.md) | [🇯🇵 日本語](README_jap.md) | [🇺🇦 Українська](README_ukr.md)

-> [!NOTE]
-> During November, the project may experience fewer updates due to the Advent of Code.
-> Stay tuned for more changes in the upcoming months! ^_^

 **Zurui** - is an early-stage, high-speed communication platform, with zero  data collection, no bloat, no AI and Arch Linux level of customization.
 ## Current Status 🛠️